GBen1/CountMADescrow/README.md

 ***

-**The Reliability Index : Among the real madescrows created on the marketplace how much are corresponding with real sales and how much are fakes/tests ?**
+**The Reliability Index : What is the MINIMAL probability for a madescrow found to be a real sale on the marketplace (and not a fake/test) ?**

  - Due to the very low fees on this platform it could be enough cheap to make fakes/tests madescrows on the particl marketplace (in buying your own listing for example) which could impact negatively the reliability of this script.